ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ## 📈 ROC Curves

+Analysis of all tested models are included in this section.
+ResNet152V2 was excluded due to overfitting in training phase.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/roc_efficientnet.png?raw=true)

 In the first four image above, the ROC curves for the EfficientNet models B2, B3, B4, and B5 are shown.
 All four models demonstrate excellent class discrimination, with AUC scores mostly ranging from 0.97 to 1.00 across all seven emotion classes (Anger, Disgust, Fear, Happiness, Neutral, Sadness, and Surprise).
 Notably, EfficientNetB5 and B4 show near-perfect AUCs of 1.00 for "Happiness" and "Neutral," indicating extremely strong classification performance for those classes.
 There is minimal deviation among classes, and all models exhibit steep rises near the Y-axis, reflecting high true positive rates and low false positives—hallmarks of effective multi-class classification models.